Dawwa1/kaid-bot/README.md

 guildID = 0 #The id of your guild

 [on_join]
-welcomeChannel = 0 #The channel that the bot will send welcome messages to welcomeMessage = "pls welcome {member} to the server!" #The welcome message roleOnJoin = 0 #The role that the bot will give members on join
+welcomeChannel = 0 #The channel id that the bot will send welcome messages to welcomeMessage = "pls welcome {member} to the server!" #The welcome message roleOnJoin = 0 #The role that the bot will give members on join
 ```